GNOME Evolution

-GNOME Evolution (formerly Novell Evolution and Ximian Evolution, prior to Novell's 2003 acquisition of Ximian) is the official personal information manager for GNOME.
+GNOME Evolution (formerly Novell Evolution and Ximian Evolution, before Novell acquired Ximian in 2003) is the official personal information manager for GNOME.
 It has been an official part of GNOME since Evolution 2.0 was included with the GNOME 2.8 release in September 2004.
-It combines e-mail, address book, calendar, task list and note-taking features.
-Its user interface and functionality is similar to Microsoft Outlook.
+It combines email, address book, calendar, task list, and note-taking features.
+Its user interface and functions are similar to Microsoft Outlook.
 Evolution is free software licensed under the terms of the GNU Lesser General Public License (LGPL).